sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 *  When a container stops, the docker-wait command run by systemd fails.
 This is the same in either mode.
 Hence, container stop is handled transparently across, both local & kubernetes modes.

-*  The hostcfgd helps start kube container through service start.
+*  The hostcfgd helps ensure kube managed containers are started through `system service start`.

    When kube managed container starts, there are three possible scenarios.
       1. A local image is running.
 Hence switching from local to kuberenetes mode is required.
       2. Kube container is running, a manifest update occurred and kubernetes is trying to stop & start.
-      3. Kube container is starting when switch is expecting/waiting for kube to start.
+      3. Kube container is starting when switch is expecting/waiting for kube to start, upon corresponding service start.

    In scenario 1 & 2, assistance is required to stop currently running container(s) for this feature, go through service stop and then kick off service start, which would result in scenario 3 above.
 In scenario 3, the kube container starts & run smoothly